the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

 If you have issues beyond that you can go to the [PAVLOV DISCORD](https://discord.gg/wE5ZqBB) , that will take you to their official Discord where you can ask for further and more in depth assistance, they have a wonderful server that we are sure would be delighted to help with any issues you may be experiencing, feel free to head there and ask for help from the pros of Pavlov and voice any concerns to them.

+'Note' that The Expense, SideQuest and it's affiliates can not be held responsible for, or maintain troubleshooting support with Pavlov as it will soon be on the official Oculus Store, Anything beyond the below is out of our hands and updates to this how to will be few to non existent if they become outdated.